Pricing & Cost8 min read·Updated 2026-05-20

 How many email credits do I actually need per month?

 Count your target send volume plus 20-30% buffer for list building (you enrich more contacts than you actually send to).
 Sending 500 emails per month typically requires 600-700 credit reveals.
-At that volume, the free tier (10,000 credits) is more than sufficient.
-The free tier's real bottleneck is the export limit, not the credit count.
+Basic's 1,000 credits covers this with some headroom.
+If you consistently need more than 1,000 reveals/month, Professional's unlimited credits is the better choice.
+Overage credits on lower plans cost $0.20 each -- that adds up quickly at volume.

 Are phone credits worth paying for?